heretical.com

 Again, unfortunately, she does not cite sources.
 Again, however, the data is available for those willing to hunt it down.

 For example, Bernice Kanner in Pocketbook Power: How to Reach the Hearts and Minds of Today’s Most Coveted Consumer – Women (p.5) reports that women make approximately 88% of retail purchases in the US.
 Similarly, Marti Barletta in Marketing to Women (p.6) reports that women are responsible for about 80% of household spending.
-(A review of the evidence confirming women’s disproportionate control over consumer spending, albeit one focussing on the situation in the UK and now somewhat dated, is also provided by David Thomas in Not Guilty: The Case in Defense of Men.)
+(A review of the evidence confirming women’s disproportionate control over consumer spending, albeit one focussing on the situation in the UK and now somewhat dated, is also provided by David Thomas in Not Guilty: The Case in Defence of Men.)

 In this case, the data comes from perhaps a surprising source – researchers in the marketing industry.
 After all, these researchers cannot afford to manipulate, misinterpret, suppress or sugar-coat their findings for purposes of political expediency or ideological imperative in the same way that feminist academics are apt to do.
 Concerned with the bottom line of maximising sales, their research results must reflect reality or they and the companies they work for would go out of business.